Skip to Main Content

 Online research profiles act as your identity online and provide ways for you to engage with others in and outside of academia.

-There are many to choose from, some being specialised for researchers, and some being open to everyone.
+There are many profiles to choose between, with some being specialised for researchers, and some being open to everyone.
 Depending on what you want to achieve, your target audience, and your field, some will work better for you than others.

 Academic Research Profiles